tgirke/Nvim-R_Tmux/README.md

 <div id='indentguide'/>

 ### 2.8.
 Indentation Guides
 Vertical indentation lines (guides) are useful for tracking context in code.
 To enable indentation lines in nvim, one can use the [indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim) plugin.
 In addition, [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) should be installed.
-Both are included in the vim-plug install section (see [2.5.2](#nvimr)).
+Both are included in the vim-plug install section above (see [2.5.2](#nvimr)).
 When nvim is configured with an `init.vim` file instead of `init.lua`, then it is important to enclose lua parameter lines in `init.vim` with a starting line `lua <<EOF` and an ending line `EOF`.
 For details see [here](https://vonheikemen.github.io/devlog/tools/configuring-neovim-using-lua/).

 <div id='ucrhpcc'/>